-PSA screening is a controversial issue.
-RACGP guidelines do not recommend PSA screening.
-The US preventative services task force have also suggested that screening shuld not be performed.
+PSA screening is a controversial issue as the RACGP guidelines do not recommend PSA screening.
+However, there is randomised evidence which demonstrates that PSA screening saves lives.

 PSA screening guidelines:

 - Men with family history (first degree relatives) should be screened from age 40 with digital rectal exam and PSA annually